Skip to content

 Tippex

 We also use Tippex in the workshop for this and it is fantastic for protecting textured areas from solder running into it during soldering.
-It provides a great barrier.
+It provides a great barrier by making your metal dirty so the solder isn't happy to flow in that area.
 It is also really neat to apply with the small pointed sponge tip.
-Make sure you work in a ventilated area when using this, it was release quite a smell when heated.
-Have I yelled well ventilated area enough yet?!
-Haha!
+Make sure you work in a ventilated area when using this, it was release quite a toxic fume when heated.
+Have I yelled use a well ventilated area enough yet?!

 Plastic Sieve